 Registered charity number: 1089826

-The Retreat York Benevolent Fund provides grants to beneficiaries (Quakers, attenders or those closely associated with Quakers) who cannot afford the fees to access care at The Retreat York or other psychiatric hospitals in the UK.
-They also assist in the provision of hospital treatment or home nursing in the home of any Friend, wherever they are living, either for mental or physical illness.
-They fund projects which advance good mental health and/ or the application and understanding of effective mental health practice.
+Provides grants to beneficiaries (Quakers, attenders or those closely associated with Quakers) who cannot afford the fees to access care at The Retreat York or other psychiatric hospitals in the UK.
+Also assists in the provision of hospital treatment or home nursing in the home of any Friend, wherever they are living, either for mental or physical illness.
+Funds projects which advance good mental health and/ or the application and understanding of effective mental health practice.

 Email address: firstname.lastname@example.org